Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 • Spots to park and sleep in a campervan

-Indeed, you will move from the maritime landscapes of the East Coast to the desert horizons of the center.
+This somewhat bewildering itinerary will allow you to discover the endless landscapes of Australia.
+You will move from the maritime landscapes of the East Coast to the desert horizons of the center.
 Goodbye to the tropical forest, coconut trees, white sand, and dream beaches with clear waters!
 Now, say hello to the “Red Center,” with its mountain ranges, arid plains, incredible gorges, and ochre-colored earth.

 Before you start your journey from Cairns, go and discover the majestic Daintree Forest.
 This lush rainforest is one of the oldest on the planet, giving you an idea of its grandeur.
 It is full of treasures that deserve to be explored.